 - One day each month, all residents gather for a resident meeting and afternoon seminar, providing the opportunity for regrouping and a shared intensive learning experience.

-- Each class has its own additional monthly seminar with teaching and hands-on experiences targeted to their level of training.
+- Each class has its own additional monthly half-day seminar with teaching and hands-on experiences targeted to their level of training.

 Continuity Clinic

 Atrium Health Wake Forest Baptist Family Medicine Piedmont Plaza is the primary continuity clinic for both residents and faculty and administrative home for the residency.
-The practice is a 20,000-square-foot center that offers patients, staff and physicians the benefits of a community setting with over 50 providers at the center, including faculty, integrated behavioral health providers, residents and physician assistants.
+The practice is a 20,000-square-foot center that offers patients, staff and physicians the benefits of a community setting with over 50 providers at the center, including faculty, integrated behavioral health providers, residents, and advanced practice providers.
 In addition to other blocks and rotations, residents are scheduled at Piedmont Plaza for care of their own panel of patients for one to four half days depending on the year of training.
 A ratio of at least one preceptor for every three to four residents in the clinic is maintained to enhance the training experience and emphasis is placed on clinical decision-making in the ambulatory setting.
 In addition, residents have the opportunity to educate and mentor Wake Forest medical students who all rotate through our practice.
 Beyond standard clinic visits, our center also offers group medical visits for chronic disease management and group pediatric visits.

-Atrium Wake Forest Baptist Medical Center
+Atrium Wake Forest Baptist

 - Birthing center

-- Adult and Peds ED
+- Adult and Pediatric ED

 - Pediatric Hospital

-- Adult and peds subspecialty
+- Adult and Pediatric subspecialty

-- High Point Medical Center
+High Point Medical Center

-- Davie Medical Center
+Davie Medical Center

 Community Clinics